tursodatabase/libsql/doc/tcl_extension_intro.md

 that causes argument collection and expansion to be performed according to Tcl rules by the Tcl interpreter, without entering and staying in the Tcl execution environment.
-These two variations exist (where "..." is the provide argument set):
+These two variations exist (where "..." stands for the provided argument set):
 ```
    sqlite> ..dotcmd ...
  or